The European rabbit is one of Australia’s most widespread and destructive environmental and agricultural vertebrate pests.

 Impact of wild rabbits

 Wild rabbits cause significant economic losses to agriculture by damaging crops and pastures, creating significant grazing pressures and disturbing soils leading to erosion and loss of topsoil.

-Rabbits can have a major impact on grazing, native fora, horticultural industries and gardens.
-They are a key threatening process for fora species within the region.
+Rabbits can have a major impact on grazing, native flora, horticultural industries and gardens.
+They are a key threatening process for flora species within the region.

 Control of wild rabbits

 - undertaking both primary and supplementary pest animal control